 Its newest addition, which opened in August 2013, is a beauty with towering cliffs on one side and river vistas on the other.
 It extends the trail 5.25 miles further west following the Susquehanna from an old railroad trestle over the Conestoga River to Manor Township.
 Conestoga and Manor townships hope to one day refurbish the bridge into a pedestrian crossing to link the rail-trail segments on either side of the river.

-The Martic Forge trestle is currently closed but there are plans to renovate it as a crossing.
+The Martic Forge trestle is currently closed, but its renovation is anticipated to be completed by Spring 2015.
 You can detour around the trestle by taking SR 324 (Marticville Road) south to River Road and the turn onto Colmanville Church Road.
 There is also a detour around Route 222 near Quarryville; plans are in the works to build a pedestrian bridge over the highway.
 You will encounter other road crossings where tunnels or bridges have been ordered to be removed.
 For trail updates and conditions call the local township managers.

 Parking is available at many points along the trail, listed here west to east: